butlerx/wetty/docs/apache.md

 Main idea is to propagate the SAML2 validated user identity into the `remote-user` HTTP header.
-You need to have the user id returned within the SAML2 NameID matching the username defined on the platform wetty is running.
+You need to have the user id returned within the SAML2 NameID matching the username defined on the platform WeTTY is running.

-E.g: You can ask the Idp to return a sAMAccountName within the SAML2Response NameID, and provision beforehand those allowed users on the OS wetty is running on.
+E.g: You can ask the Idp to return a sAMAccountName within the SAML2Response NameID, and provision beforehand those allowed users on the OS WeTTY is running on.

 ### SAML2 Metadata generation